awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.modify-your-app.md

 ## Using the DynamoDB Document API<a name="DAX.client.modify-your-app.document-api"></a>

 The AWS SDK for Java provides a document interface for DynamoDB\.
-The document API acts as a wrapper around the low\-level DynamoDB client\. \(For more information, see [Document Interfaces](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.SDKs.Interfaces.Document.html)\.\)
+The document API acts as a wrapper around the low\-level DynamoDB client\.
+For more information, see [Document Interfaces](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.SDKs.Interfaces.Document.html)\.

-The document interface can also be used with the low\-level DAX client, as shown below:
+The document interface can also be used with the low\-level DAX client, as shown in the following example\.

 ```
-import com.amazon.dax.client.dynamodbv2.AmazonDaxClient;
-import com.amazon.dax.client.dynamodbv2.ClientConfig;
+import com.amazonaws.services.dynamodbv2.AmazonDynamoDB;
-import com.amazon.dax.client.dynamodbv2.ClusterDaxClient;
+import com.amazon.dax.client.dynamodbv2.AmazonDaxClientBuilder;
 import com.amazonaws.services.dynamodbv2.document.DynamoDB;
 import com.amazonaws.services.dynamodbv2.document.GetItemOutcome;
 import com.amazonaws.services.dynamodbv2.document.Table;